-If information necessary for AML/CFT measures are identified when the customers update their information by visiting the counter or via internet, it may be considered that the information of customers are reviewed for ongoing CDD.
+If information necessary for AML/CFT measures are identified on the occasions such as when the customers access the web site of Financial Institutions, etc. with the intention to have over-the-counter transactions, internet transactions, or update their information, or when Financial Institutions etc. visit the customers periodically or on an ad hoc basis, it may be considered that the information of customers are reviewed for ongoing CDD.